helminthiases/helminthiases.github.io/index.md

 <p style="margin-top: 30px; margin-bottom: 30px">
-These pages complement the project's <b>(a)</b> code repositories, and <b>(b)</b> accompanying thesis, the latter is in progress.
+These pages complement the project's <b>(a)</b> code repositories, and <b>(b)</b> accompanying thesis.
 The <a href="/hub">Content, Repositories</a> page outlines the purpose of each repository.</p>

 #### **Project Aim**
 <p style="margin-top: 10px; margin-bottom: 30px">
-Understanding the association between STH (Soil Transmitted Helminth) prevalence and WASH (water, sanitation, and hygiene) variables, and their effect, or otherwise, on STH prevalence prediction.</p>
+Determine whether one or more WaSH (water, sanitation, and hygiene) variables are geohelminths infections prevalence risk factors.</p>

 #### **Project Objectives**
 <p style="margin-top: 10px; margin-bottom: 0px">
 Hence, the project's objectives are to</p>

-* Understand the association between STH (Soil Transmitted Helminth) prevalence and WASH (water, sanitation, and hygiene) variables
+* Determine which WaSH (water, sanitation, and hygiene) variables have a statistically significant impact on geohelminths infections prevalence.
-* Determine the extent to which WASH variables aid STH prevalence prediction via geostatistical models.
+* Determine, estimate, the degree to which impacting WaSH variables affect geohelminths infections prevalence.

+via geostatistical models.

 <br>
 <br>